artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 ---
 # Action types for edge extensions

 An action-type library module is designed to take a predefined action.
-The effect of this action is entirely up to the author.
+The effect of this action is entirely defined by the author.
 The module could be created as a beacon or even transform some data from the event.
+This document provides examples concerning the implementation of edge extension action types.

 >[!IMPORTANT]
 >